NYSCP Perplexing Presentations (PP) / Fabricated and Induced Illness (FII) in Children Practice Guidance - North Yorkshire

 • Named/Designated Doctor

-• Specialist/Named Nurse Safeguarding from relevant organisation
+• Specialist/Named Nurse Safeguarding from the relevant organisation

 • Lead Paediatric Consultant/CAMHS Consultant (as applicable)